aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XSLFO to PPSX" h2="Export XSLFO to PPSX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert XSLFO to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs is designed to provide developers with the tools they need to create, manipulate, and convert documents in a variety of popular formats.

+The process of converting XSLFO to PPSX begins with Aspose.PDF for Java.
+This API enables developers to export XSLFO to PPTX, which is the native format of Microsoft PowerPoint.
+Once the XSLFO document has been converted to PPTX, developers can then use Aspose.Slides for Java to convert the PPTX to PPSX.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that provides developers with the ability to create, manipulate, and convert PowerPoint documents.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XSLFO to PPSX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSX.
+Using Aspose.Total for Java, developers can easily convert XSLFO to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides developers with the tools they need to create, manipulate, and convert documents in a variety of popular formats.
+By using Aspose.PDF for Java to export XSLFO to PPTX, and then using Aspose.Slides for Java to convert the PPTX to PPSX, developers can quickly and easily convert XSLFO to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}